SheaCardozo/starter-hugo-academic/content/post/welcome/index.md

 subtitle: Welcome 👋 to the website

 # Summary for listings and search engines
 summary: Welcome!
-This is the inaugeral post of my new website.
+This is the inaugural post of my new website.

 # Link this post with a project
 projects: []